SeaKnots

 Hawaii

 I admit I have been remiss in visiting here and keeping up with the blog etc. We have, however, been busy sailing from San Francisco to Hawaii, then volunteering with the TransPac Hosts (Waikiki Yacht Club), then updating our own web site and YouTube Channel.
 At the moment, sipping a cold beer behind the Ala Wai fuel dock in Honolulu, watching the outrigger canoe paddlers practice.
-The… Continue
+The boat… Continue

 Added by Orvil Newton on August 4, 2011 at 12:08am — 3 Comments